 Joseph

-Joseph, seeing all the paths and stories of his myriad possible lives, discovers what he must do when his brothers unknowingly meet him in Egypt.
+Seeing all the paths and stories of his myriad possible lives, Joseph discovers what he must do when his brothers unknowingly meet him in Egypt.

 Joseph's story is an anomaly within the Book of Genesis.
 It's quite long and detailed, yet adds little to the story as a whole, other than getting the children of Israel down to Egypt, to set the stage for the Exodus.